mikesvoboda/jackson/docs/legal_filings/complaint_georgia_power.md

 **24.** Georgia Power's facilitation of third-party utility trespass demonstrates a pattern of exceeding easement scope and disregarding property rights.

+### **F. Suspicious Coordination with Surveyor to Establish Easement Rights**

+**25.** Upon information and belief, Georgia Power coordinated with or pressured Ironstone Surveying, Inc. to return to the Property to place a termination pin establishing the Guinn Drive easement path in a manner favorable to Georgia Power's interests.

+**26.** Professional surveyors do not typically return to perform additional unpaid field work after completing and delivering a survey unless compelled by external circumstances or coordination.

+**27.** The suspicious timing of Ironstone's second site visit - after the initial survey showed no easement termination - followed by the sudden placement of a pin marked as "IPF" (Iron Pin Found) suggests coordination designed to establish an easement path favorable to Georgia Power's access needs.

+**28.** Georgia Power had the strongest motivation to ensure the easement termination was established, as they claimed it was "the only means by which Georgia Power's fee-owned parcels currently have access to a public road."

+**29.** Upon information and belief, Georgia Power's coordination with Ironstone in creating fraudulent survey documentation makes Georgia Power jointly liable for the surveyor's professional malpractice and fraud.

-### **F. Damages and Property Rights Interference**
+### **G. Damages and Property Rights Interference**

-**25.** As a direct result of Georgia Power's unauthorized utility use, Plaintiffs have suffered and continue to suffer damages including:
+**30.** As a direct result of Georgia Power's unauthorized utility use and coordination in fraudulent survey documentation, Plaintiffs have suffered and continue to suffer damages including:

 **a.** **Lost Property Value** - Unauthorized utilities reduce property marketability and development potential;